Week 7 - Mid-Track Project

 1 Pick data source, verify API works, scaffold project structure, deploy hello-world container to Azure

-2-3 Pipeline works locally: ingests, validates, stores in Postgres/Blob
+2-3 Pipeline works locally: ingests, validates, transforms with pandas, stores in Postgres/Blob

-4 Replace hello-world with real pipeline, push to ACR, confirm job runs end to end
+4 Replace hello-world with real pipeline, push to ACR, create scheduled job (--trigger-type Schedule), trigger a manual run to verify

 5 Polish, finalize README, prepare for technical interview